lsst/ap_association/doc/lsst.ap.association/index.rst

 lsst.ap.association
 ###################

-The ``ap_association`` package provides tools for association DIAObjects to DIASources, persisting this association, and computing DIAObject summary statistics.
+The ``ap_association`` package provides tools for associating DIAObjects to DIASources, persisting this association, and computing DIAObject summary statistics.

 .. .. _lsst.ap.association-using: